saeedhalabi/Tic-Tac-Toe-Game/README.md

 3. Enjoy a game of Tic Tac Toe locally on your machine

 # Learnings
-Throughout the development of our Tic Tac Toe game, I gained valuable insights and skills in:
+Throughout the development of my Tic Tac Toe game, I gained valuable insights and skills in:

 - HTML5 for structuring web content.
 - CSS3 for styling and layout, creating a visually appealing user interface.